AFE123x/procure-sophisticated-allocable-quantity/instructions-and-notes/notes.md

 void free(void* p)
 ```
 ***malloc***
-- If malloc sucessfully finds memory to allocate, it will return the address to a memory block of the ***least size byte***
+- If malloc successfully finds memory to allocate, it will return the address to a memory block of the ***least size byte***
 - If malloc failed, like I failed my family, it will return NULL.
 ***free***
 - free returns the block pointed by B back to the pool of available memory.